xiaoqie007/regular-investing-in-box/docs/en/README.md

 In programming there is a concept called "[forward references](https://en.wikipedia.org/wiki/Forward_declaration#Forward_reference)", which will often cause the compiler to report an error, because, according to the programming language's rules, a variable must be declared before it can be referenced.
 In life, however, forward references are all over the place.
 The best example might be young people not understanding love in their first relationship.

-Another example of not becoming aware of the mirror effect until it's too late is the phenomenon of people regretting in old age not working harder earlier in life.
+Another example of not becoming aware of the mirror effect until it's too late is the phenomenon of people regretting/riˈgret/ in old age not working harder earlier in life.
 It's easy to see in hindsight, but when most people are young they are unable to see the true importance of gaining knowledge.
 Their decisions are based upon independent thinking without broad experience, like a frog in the bottom of a well.
-Later on in life people realize the importance of knowledge and experience, but by then it is too late and they are left with regret.
+Later on in life people realize the importance of knowledge and experience, but by then it is too late and they are left with regret/riˈgret/.

 All truly important activities in life are of this type: